 Adultism in schools is bias towards adults that results in discrimination against students.
 It has a lot of causes, takes many different forms, and creates a lot of different outcomes.
 This article explores adultism in schools.
 Please respond in the comment section below.

 Every single teacher, parent, cafeteria worker, school psychologist, education administrator, afterschool worker, summer school teachers, playground monitor, speech and language therapist, math tutor, and school principal discriminates against students.
-As this chapter addresses, discrimination against students is implicit and inevitable in the very structure of schooling today.
+As this article addresses, discrimination against students is implicit and inevitable in the very structure of schooling today.

 What It Is

 Who invented schools?
 Adults.
 Who decided all children and youth need to go to schools?
 Adults.
 Who teaches, leads, counsels, facilitates, administrates, and otherwise runs schools?
 Adults.
 I define adultism as bias towards adults that can result in discrimination against children and youth.
 Since adults are the instigators, drivers, maintainers, reformers, leaders, and sustainers of schools, schools are inherently and implicitly biased towards adults.

 Bias towards adults happens anytime the opinions, ideas, knowledge, beliefs, abilities, attitudes, or cultures of adults are held above those of people who aren’t considered adults.
 Because of this, our very conception of schools is adultism at work.
 Adultism happens throughout schools, and should be addressed as a systemic, cultural and attitudinal challenge facing education.